hcxxstl/hcxxstl/_posts/2021-02-22-TCP-IP-connection-throughput.md

 The amount of memory that sender/receiver can store buffer.

-* The reciever side: The amount of data it can accept without acknowledging the sender.
+* The receiver side: The amount of data it can accept without acknowledging the sender.
-* The transmitter side: The amount of data it can hold in memory without getting acknowledgement from reciever.
+* The transmitter side: The amount of data it can hold in memory without getting acknowledgement from receiver.

 ### Receive Window

-The size of available buffer of reciever side.
-If the reciever can not engress the data as the speed of ingrss, there will be some data not processed and occupy the buffer.
-Thus, the window size will become samller.
-If the reciever can consume the traffic at line rate, the window size will not shrink.
+The size of available buffer of receiver side.
+If the receiver can not egress the data as the speed of ingress, there will be some data not processed and occupy the buffer.
+Thus, the window size will become smaller.
+If the receiver can consume the traffic at line rate, the window size will not shrink.

 * The window size should be proportional to the BDP.
-The send side should have the same window size as the recieve side.
+The send side should have the same window size as the receive side.
 * The largest window size is usually 65535 (64K - 1) Bytes, which is due to that the window size takes 2 bytes in the TCP header (2^16 = 64k)
 * With window scaling, a much larger size can be achieved.
 A scaling factor value is added to the TCP header.
 The scaling requires the capability on both sides confirmed during handshaking.
 A zero window size means the recieve buffer is full and can halt the transmission.